prashantsachan98/card_manager/README.md

-# Card manger
+# Card manager

-A beautiful flutter ui for managing your card and expenses
+A beautiful flutter ui for managing your cards and expenses